fluentis-doc/FluentisErp/docs/release-notes/545-version/patches-notes-545.md

 > - Crm - Newsletter- Email Subject on newsletter- change the old load with the new load and also fix the business object name.
 TT00677/21

-> - Scs - Ordini Conto Lavoro- nelle righe ordine il codice IVA viene proposto tenendo conto delle dichiarazioni di intento (rif.ticket 83/21)
+> - Scs - Ordini Conto Lavoro- nelle righe ordine il codice IVA viene proposto tenendo conto delle dichiarazioni di intento (#TT083/21)

 > - CO - make chiusure- When company works with controlling, then we add cdc rows at 0 for the accounts that are set 'not used in controlling' and have 'balancing timing' set (#To manage in balancing when running 'elaborazione periodi')